imagekitio/docs-keep-a-changelog/features/embed-video.md

 ```
 {% endcode %}

-### How to Generate and Configure the Embed Video Code?
+### How do you generate and configure the Embed Video Code?

-Embed video code can be generated for any video from the media library dashboard and from the files detail page.
+Embed video code can be generated for any video from the media library dashboard and the files detail page.

-To begin, head to either the media library dashboard or the file detail page of your chosen published video.
+Head to either the media library dashboard or the file detail page of your chosen published video.

 {% hint style="info" %}
-The embed feature is exclusive for published video files
+The embed feature is exclusive to published video files.
 {% endhint %}

 To generate the embed video code from the media library dashboard, hover over the lower right section of the video or right-click on the video file and select the "Embed" option.